Aashu9798/esign-workflow/README.md

   "status": "Simulated and ready for signature"
 }

----

----

-## ⚠️ Note on Documenso API
+⚠️ Note on Documenso API
 Although the assignment mentions documenso.com, it is not publicly hosted.

 Therefore:
-For this reason:

--✅ This backend simulates eSign API calls
+✅ This backend simulates eSign API calls
 🧪 Integration-ready: Real eSign API can be integrated later

 ---

-## 🚀 How to Run
+🚀 How to Run

 ```bash
 git clone https://github.com/your-username/esign-workflow.git